Advertiser Disclosure

 • 7x total miles on United flights — 5x miles as a United MileagePlus member and 2x miles from the United Business card

-• 3x total miles on hotel stays booked through United Hotels — 2x miles as a United MileagePlus member and 1x miles from the United Business card
+• 5x total miles on hotel stays booked through United Hotels — 2x miles as a United MileagePlus member, 2x miles when paying with this card, and 1x mile when you prepay

 • 2x miles on other United purchases, gas stations, dining, office supply stores, and local transit, including ride-share